-Often the victims may not recognise what they are experiencing as abuse and may have misplaced loyalty to the person abusing them
+Often the victims may not recognise what they are experiencing as abuse and may have misplaced loyalty to the person abusing them.

-The local picture: What do we already know?
+5. The local picture: what we already know?

 The difficultly of capturing an accurate statistical picture of VAWG is nationally recognised.
-This is for a range of reasons including the hidden nature and consistent underreporting of VAWG issues, alongside inconsistent approaches to data collection across organisations.
+This is for a range of reasons including the hidden nature and consistent under-reporting of VAWG issues, alongside inconsistent approaches to data collection across organisations.
 Our data picture is therefore only the tip of the iceberg.
 However, we do know that:

-- 1 in 3 women will experience domestic abuse at some point in their lives - 23,285 women in H&F have experienced domestic abuse - 2,983 women living in H&F are estimated to have undergone FMG female genital mutilation (it is not known where the FGM took place) - 1 in 5 women will experience stalking or harassment at some point in their lives.
-15,523 women in H&F have experienced stalking or harassment - 34% of the cases referred to children and family service's "front door" were referred because of domestic abuse - 373 people approached H&F housing because of domestic abuse between 2019 and 2020.
-23% had a disability or physical health issues and 33% had mental health issues - In 2020 to 2021 there were over 1,000 referrals to the Angelou VAWG services who support victims and survivors, over 50% of survivors had children - 58% of the women referred to the Angelou service reported poor mental health.
+- 1 in 3 women will experience domestic abuse at some point in their lives.
+23,285 women in H&F have experienced domestic abuse. - 2,983 women living in H&F are estimated to have undergone FGM (it is not known where the FGM took place). - 1 in 5 women will experience stalking or harassment at some point in their lives.
+15,523 women in H&F have experienced stalking or harassment. - 34% of the cases referred to children family service's "front door" were referred because of domestic abuse.

+- In 2020 21 there were over 1000 referrals to the Angelou VAWG services who support victims/survivors, over 50% of survivors had children. - 58% of the women referred to the Angelou service reported poor mental health.